22 October 2019, 09:00 – 17:00, Helsinki, Finland

 Main take-aways for the participants

-In preparation for the EOSC @ RDA event a specific panel on EOSC services collaboration and RDA will take place on 21 October.
+In preparation for the joint event between EOSC and RDA a specific panel on EOSC services collaboration and RDA will take place on 21 October.
 This event will bring together the communities of the EOSC cluster projects and the Research Data Alliance.
 Presentations and discussions will evolve around the commonalities and potential collaborations on community research data management solutions.

 All the ESFRI clusters share the same goal of federating their communities by designing the research data life cycles that meet their communities’ needs, by building a common set of services fully integrated in the EOSC infrastructure and aligned with standards (in particular with the FAIR principles).
 Nevertheless, these five cluster projects don’t have the same level of structuration with regard to the coherence of their services or solutions offer, so this event aims to discuss the community specific solutions registry.
 The focus will be on the technical, social and governance aspects that each of the cluster projects are addressing as well as RDA Working and Interest Groups.